+On Demand: We are pleased to announce the second webinar of the Food Leadership Series presented by Lloyd’s Register and Food Safety Magazine that will examine the crucial topic of supply chain verification.
 During the webinar, we will engage a panel of industry experts, including Ben Warren, Director, Product Safety & Regulatory Affairs at Land O’Lakes, and Stuart Kelly, Global Head of Commercial at Lloyd’s Register to share their experience and insight on some of the most pressing issues impacting food producers in North America today.
 We will be tackling the risks, challenges, and future models of supply chain management.

 - Outsmart the Transmission of Norovirus with a New Foodservice Tool

-ON DEMAND: Up to 60% of all illnesses and outbreaks each year in restaurants can be traced to norovirus.
+On Demand: Up to 60% of all illnesses and outbreaks each year in restaurants can be traced to norovirus.
 Ignoring the potential for a norovirus outbreak can be costly in addition to the harm it causes customers and the residual damage to a restaurant’s reputation.
 Norovirus is a particularly serious threat because it’s difficult to kill, persistent- surviving on surfaces for weeks, and is highly contagious, even in very small amounts.
 The restaurant environment has a number of transmission points on surfaces where the virus can be found better known as “hot spots.
 This webinar will show how to use sanitation of these hot spots to reduce the risk of norovirus transmission in a restaurant.